5th Pursuit Group: History

 By 1919, the rough, barren airdrome had been transformed by much hard work, into one of the showplaces of the Second Army Air Service.
 Colonel Frank P. Lahm, Chief of Air Service, Second Army, remarked in a talk to the officers of the group that the station compared most favorably with a Regular Army post in the United States during peacetime.
 A fully equipped Officer's Club (The "Side Slip Inn") was one of the best-equipped and prettiest places to be found in France, and it was here that the officers of the group entertained the many high-ranking visitors.

 On 15 April 1919, orders were received that the Second Army Air Service was being demobilized.
 The entire 5th Pursuit Group but the 94th was ordered to Coblenz, Germany to become part of the Third Army Air Service.
 Just before this, the group had been reviewed by General Pershing and General Patrick, Chief of Air Service, AEF.
 The group was informed that the 141st Aero Squadron would be joining it at Coblenz.
 Each squadron prepared to move, and their equipment and supplies were moved the 200-odd miles in their own trucks.
 The enlisted personnel moved by rail and also by truck, while the pilots ferried their aircraft to their new airfield in the Rhineland.

 The group made itself comfortable in Fort Kaiser Alexander, which was built by Wilhelm Hohenzollern's grandfather.
 The Fort commanded a high ridge between the Rhine and Moselle rivers, overlooking the city.
 There it was also joined by the 3d Air Park, its primary support unit that completed the organization of the group.
-At Coblenz, the groups flew a mixture of their assigned aircraft, and also they were was able to perform test flights on surrendered German aircraft.
+At Coblenz, the groups flew a mixture of their assigned aircraft, and also they were able to perform test flights on surrendered German aircraft.
 Flights of the Fokker D.VII, Pfalz D.XII, Halberstadts and Rumpler aircraft were made and evaluations were made.

 The entire air service of the Third Army, excepting that of the III Corps Observation Group at Weißenthurm Airdrome, were relieved from further duty with the Third Army, on 12 May 1919 and ordered demobilized.
 The 5th Pursuit Group component squadrons were ordered to proceed to the 1st Air Depot at Colombey-les-Belles Airdrome, France for subsequent demobilization.